chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

 1. In-place enhancement for existing React applications.
 It's not a rewrite.
 It's incremental agentification.
 1. A good React developer automatically becomes a good Agent developer, maximizing skill transfer.
-1. It paves a smooth path for UI to evolve into agents.
+1. It paves a smooth path for UI to disappear.
 You can imagine at some point in the future, we set `display: none` on the entire UI and what's left is a fully functional agent.
+Ultimately, the React app could become a stateful [MCP server](https://modelcontextprotocol.io).

 If you want to build your own agentic app with React, I've implemented the ideas in this post into the [react-agent-hooks](https://github.com/chuanqisun/react-agent-hooks) library.
 I hope that would give you a head start.
 I look forward to seeing what you build with it.